-Since its creation in the year 2000, the state of Uttarakhand has not seen much development of its medical infrastructure.
-There is a widespread lack of access to even the most basic medical services.
+Since its creation in the year 2000, the state of Uttarakhand has experienced a widespread lack of access to even the most basic medical services.

 Rural villages all over India face a chronic lack of medical care.
 Our team has pioneered a method of providing for hard-to-reach areas that require the most attention.